haggaie/samba/README.md

 values of the owner of your files.

 * High memory usage by samba.
-Multiple people have reported high memory usage that's never freed by the samba processes.
+Multiple people have reported high memory usage that is never freed by the samba processes.
 Recommended work around below:

 Add the `-m 512m` option to docker run command, or `mem_limit:` in docker_compose.yml files, IE: